pyglet/pyglet/doc/programming_guide/graphics.rst

 yourself.

 pyglet's rendering abstractions cosist of three major components:
-"VertexDomains", "VertexLists", and "ShaderPrograms".
+"VertexDomains", "VertexLists", and ":py:class:`~pyglet.graphics.shader.ShaderProgram`".
 These will be explained in more detail in the following sections, but a rough overview is as follows:

-* ShaderPrograms are at the highest level, and are simple abstractions over standard OpenGL Shader Programs. pyglet does full attribute and uniform introspection, and provides methods for automatically generating buffers that match the attribute formats.
+* :py:class:`~pyglet.graphics.shader.ShaderProgram` are at the highest level, and are simple abstractions over standard OpenGL Shader Programs. pyglet does full attribute and uniform introspection, and provides methods for automatically generating buffers that match the attribute formats.